-The Soothing Blend is designed to calm agitation in mind and body and settle the GI tract.
+The Soothing Blend and inhaler is designed to calm agitation in mind and body and settle the GI tract.
 This healing blend includes lemon, spearmint, and ginger.
 Try it as an inhaler for convenient and travel-friendly relief or as an oil blend for custom applications.
-You can find it at the NMH store.

 When you practice mindful eating, you avoid distractions (like your phone) so you can fully notice and appreciate the colors, smells, flavors, and textures of your food.
 You'll chew more slowly with this practice, which benefits your digestion and satisfaction while eating.
 Read more.